 Fiscal Note: Potentially significant fiscal impact.

-At least eight (8) Sauk County properties have obtained some type of dark store benefit not including the current attempt by Wal-Mart in Lake Delton nor the out of court settlement between the City of Baraboo and Menards.
+At least eight (8) Sauk County properties have obtained some type of dark store benefit not including the current attempt by Wal-Mart in Lake Delton nor the out of court settlement between the City of Baraboo, Wal-Mart, and Menards.
 The cost to Sauk County government for refunds and lost tax revenue is about $1,139,335.78 to date.
-The cost to municipalities, school districts and other taxing jurisdictions is about $1,635,315.88.
-In sum, these dark store tax reductions have shifted more than $2.7 million of property taxes from eight dark store properties to all other Sauk County property taxpayers.
+The cost to municipalities, school districts and other taxing jurisdictions is about $3,920,000.00.
+In sum, these dark store tax reductions have shifted more than $5 million of property taxes from eight dark store properties to all other Sauk County property taxpayers.

 The future costs to Sauk County are substantial.
-The estimated annual future lost tax revenue to just Sauk County government from the eight dark store properties is approximately $55,000 or $6,875 per property.
-Assuming a flat levy rate, the projected revenue loss is just over $.5 million over the next ten years.
+The estimated annual future lost tax revenue to just Sauk County government from the eight dark store properties is approximately $100,000 or $12,500 per property.
+Assuming a flat levy rate, the projected revenue loss is just over $1 million over the next ten years.